kehantan/labbook/docs/assays/mtt.rst

 #.
 Prepare different concentration of compound by diluting the compound in complete DMEM.

     We need 100 uL for each well, total of 5 well per concentration.
-Supposedly :math:`5 wells \times 100 uL` should only requires 500 uL, but we would prepare extra volume to compansate handling errors.
-In this case, we prepare 600 uL, a 100 uL extra.
+Supposedly :math:`5 wells \times 100 \mu L` should only requires 500 :math:`\mu`\ L, but we would prepare extra volume to compansate handling errors.
+In this case, we prepare 600 :math:`\mu`\ L, a 100 :math:`\mu`\ L extra.

 #.
 Remove media from 96 well plate with multichannel micropipette.
 #.
-Dispense 100 uL of fresh complete DMEM in negative control wells.
+Dispense 100 :math:`\mu`\ L of fresh complete DMEM in negative control wells.
 #.
-Dispense 100 uL of compound diluted in complete DMEM into respective wells.
+Dispense 100 :math:`\mu`\ L of compound diluted in complete DMEM into respective wells.
 #.
 Incubate for 48 hrs.